fabianorodrigo/dAppSoccerbet/README.md

 # Running Ganache on port 7545 with pre-defined deterministic seed and saving the chain database at ~/sgbds/ganache
 cd backend-hardhat
 npm run ganache

-# Deploy the contracts to the Ganache network
-npm run deployLocal

 # Running the frontend
 cd frontendAngular